-Add together six critical care specialists with the skills and desire to help, several bags of medical supplies and one generous private funder, and you’ve got the capability to teach a tactical medicine course to civilians in Ukraine.
+Add together six critical care specialists with the skills and desire to help, several bags of medical supplies and one generous private funder, and you’ve got the capability to teach first responder care to civilians in Ukraine.

 Great Western Air Ambulance Charity’s (GWAAC) Critical Care Team is a select group of highly skilled individuals who can make a huge difference to people in urgent need of lifesaving pre-hospital care.